autodesk-platform-services/bucket-manager-wpf/README.md

 After creating a bucket and uploading an object, translate the file.
 When finish, open on the Viewer.
 Click on **Download SVF** button and select a destination folder.
 The HTML to view the file needs to point to the .svf file, usually a **0.SVF** under a folder with the same name of the viewable.

+Note: SVF2 can't be downloaded.

 ## Running JavaScript code

 The WebView2 control allow **.ExecuteScriptAsync()** for executing JavaScript code, which can be used for quick testing some code.
 Load a model on the Viewer, then click on **JavaScript** button.
-Type, paste or open a .js file, then click on **Run** (or `Ctrl+R`) to run, the result will show on the bottom text area and (if applicable) at the DevTools Console).
-The video demonstrate it:
+Type, paste or open a .js file, then run it with execute command in the right click context menu (or `Ctrl+E`), the result will be shown at the DevTools Console or browser window.

 This sample is licensed under the terms of the [MIT License](http://opensource.org/licenses/MIT).
 Please see the [LICENSE](LICENSE.txt) file for full details.